 However, cyberbullying is a fast growing reality of the teenage world.
-The Center for Disease Control estimates that 15.5% of students are affected by cyberbullying in some way shape or form.
+The Center for Disease Control estimates that 15.5 percent of students are affected by cyberbullying in some way shape or form.
 Cyberbullying is very attractive to bullies who can remain anonymous and physically removed from their targets.

 - Actively listen and focus on letting your teen know it's not his fault.

 - Encourage your teen to talk to his school counselor.
 That is what they are there for.
 Make sure that you and your teen together also alert other personnel at the school.
 School personnel can help implement practical steps like changing the seating plan, helping your teen change his schedule, or even changing the bus route.

 - Cyberbullying is harder to eliminate.
 Parents should make sure their children are physically safe and provide unconditional support.
 Many apps make it difficult to monitor activity, so building a strong relationship with your teen is vital in helping a cyberbullied victim.

 Your teen comes home every day with stories of an awful teacher.
 According to your teen, she looses his homework, picks on him for no reason, gives him bad grades 'just because' and goes out of her way to make his life miserable.
 One survey suggests that 65.5 percent of teens feel they've had a teacher negatively impact them.
 That's a lot of not getting along.

 While it's tempting to pull out your best mama bear impression, and go to school and sort out that nasty teacher, this is in fact, a great opportunity for you to model for your teen how to handle conflict - something they will deal with in their adult lives as well.

 - Encourage your teen to see his guidance counselor.
 They are skilled mediators and should be an advocate for your child first.
 Also, when possible, you want your teen to work out situations for himself in preparation of life as opposed to stepping in and solving issues.